Samsung NX30 Review

-While the sensor in the Samsung NX30 continues with the 20.3-megapixel resolution we've seen in several previous NX cameras, its performance has been improved by moving to a new manufacturing process that uses copper, rather than the more common aluminum, metal interconnects.
-The practical result is lower noise overall, which allowed Samsung to increase the camera's maximum ISO to 25,600 and may improve dynamic range at lower ISO settings.
-Although not exactly an intrinsic camera feature, we'll note here that the NX30 will come bundled with Adobe Photoshop Lightroom 5 in the U.S., rather than the Samsung Raw Converter 4.0 software that came with the NX20, a nice bonus for those who don't already own the Adobe software.
+While the sensor in the Samsung NX30 continues with the 20.3-megapixel resolution we've seen in several previous NX cameras, the company says its performance has been improved, by moving to a new manufacturing process that uses copper, rather than the more common aluminum metal interconnects.
+The practical result is lower noise overall, which Samsung says allowed the increase the camera's maximum ISO to 25,600, and a claimed improvement to dynamic range at lower ISO settings.
+Although not exactly an intrinsic camera feature, we'll note here that the Samsung NX30 comes bundled with Photoshop Lightroom 5 in the U.S., rather than the Samsung Raw Converter 4.0 software that came with the NX20, a nice bonus for those who don't already own the Adobe software.

 Samsung has been a leader in providing its dedicated cameras with features for Internet connectivity and image sharing, and the NX30 introduces the next generation of these capabilities.
 They include "Tag & Go" and "Photo Beam," which let users transfer images to NFC enabled smartphones and other devices with a tap.
 Other capabilities include remote viewing and control of the NX30 from a smartphone, the ability to broadcast images to up to four smart devices simultaneously, automatic transfer of images to a smartphone or tablet, and Dropbox and Flickr integration in selected regions.